 The mission of the Office of Campus Living is to provide a safe, secure, and stimulating living/learning environment for members of the University Community.
 Residence Hall policies have been designed to allow for maximum individual freedom while at the same time preserving a community environment conducive to study so that all residents have an opportunity to strive toward their maximum scholastic potential.
 It is the responsibility of all residents to protect and support the community atmosphere in the residence halls.
 The residence hall judicial process is intended to be an educational response to inappropriate behavior.
 Sanctions are applied to assist the student in understanding why their behavior was not consistent with community expectations, and to prevent similar behavior in the future.

-Violations of residence hall or University policies are considered a breach of the Housing and Dining Lease Agreement and therefore may be subject the student to cancellation of the agreement.
+Violations of residence hall or University policies are considered a breach of the Campus Living and Dining Lease Agreement and therefore may be subject the student to cancellation of the agreement.

 - Suspension of visitation privileges for up to 48 hours to allow the student a final opportunity to respond.

 - Flag the student’s account barring any activity pending response.